 Combine the study of two core elements of business on our Economics and Management joint honours programme.
 You gain the skills and knowledge essential for managing key areas of organisations alongside an understanding of economic processes and practices.

-The University will consider applicants holding BTEC National Diploma and National Extended Diploma qualifications (QCF; NQF; OCR) on a case by case basis.
-Applicants must also have one or more accompanying A levels.
+The University will consider applicants holding BTEC National Diploma and National Extended Diploma qualifications (QCF; NQF; OCR) on a case-by-case basis.

-34 points overall or 15 points at HL, including Mathematics SL or HL at 4, or Mathematical Studies at 5
+30 points overall or 15 points at HL, including Mathematics at 4

 Please see our English language entry requirements web page.